Gnetidae: Ecology and morphology

 Unlike most biological groupings, it is difficult to find many common characteristics among all of the members of the gnetophytes.
 The two common characteristics most commonly used are the presence of enveloping bracts around both the ovules and microsporangia as well as a micropylar projection of the outer membrane of the ovule that produces a pollination droplet, though these are highly specific compared to the similarities between most other plant divisions.
 L. M. Bowe refers to the gnetophyte genera as a "bizarre and enigmatic" trio because the gnetophytes' specialization to their respective environments is so complete that they hardly resemble each other at all.
 Gnetum species are mostly woody vines in tropical forests, though the best-known member of this group, Gnetum gnemon, is a tree native to western Malesia.
 The one remaining species of Welwitschia, Welwitschia mirabilis, native only to the dry deserts of Namibia and Angola, is a ground-hugging species with only two large strap-like leaves that grow continuously from the base throughout the plant's life.
-Ephedra species, known as "jointfirs" in the United States, have long slender branches which bear tiny scale-like leaves at their nodes.
-Infusions from these plants have been traditionally used as a stimulant, but ephedrine is a controlled substance today in many places because of the risk of harmful or even fatal overdosing.
+Ephedra species, with a wide distribution in dry climate zones, have long slender branches which bear tiny scale-like leaves at their nodes.